peterkwkwan/Defend_the_Jedi_Temple_BE/README.md

 ## Running the app locally

+> node server.js

+Starts server.

 Runs on port 3000.

-This requires making a connection to MySQL in local environment.
+Server requires making a connection to MySQL in local environment.
 Please initialize a new database and table with DB name being: `defendjeditemple` and table name `leaderboard`.

 Example for creating leaderboard table: